fernandobatels/blitz-explorer/README.md

 ## TCP Server

-Search and download the indexed files inside of yours tar.gz files connection on the TCP server.
+Search and download the indexed files inside of yours tar.gz files over a tpc connection.

 The protocol basically have two only commands: /search and /download